lsst-dm/dm_dev_guide/python/numpydoc.rst

 ===============================

 We organize Python docstrings into sections that appear in a common order.
-This format follows the `Numpydoc`_ standard (used by NumPy, SciPy, and Astropy, among other scientific Python packages) rather than the format described in :pep:`287`.
+This format is based on the original Numpydoc_ standard (used by NumPy, SciPy, and Astropy, among other scientific Python packages), though this style guide includes several DM-specific clarifications.
 These are the sections and their relative order:

 .. _Numpydoc: https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt